 Middlebury College Earth and Climate Sciences students experience the excitement of the geological and environmental sciences in interesting, dynamic, and fun settings in the Green Mountains and Adirondacks, on Lake Champlain, and beyond.

-From studying soil evolution in Costa Rica to using mathematical models to understand how changing glaciers affect drought buffering in mountains, our faculty actively engage students in the exploration of the Earth system.
+From studying soil evolution in Costa Rica to using AI to reconstruct how sea surface temperatures responded to climate change at the Last Glacial Maximum, our faculty actively engage students in the exploration of Earth systems.

 We are committed to scientific and academic excellence in an inclusive and evolving environment.